wandb/docs/docs/guides/launch/create-job.md

 - **job-https___github.com_githubrepo_demo_launch.git_canonical_job_example.py**
 - **job-source-launch_demo-canonical_job_example.py**

-Select a job from list to learn more about that job.
+Select a job from the list to learn more about that job.
 A new page with a list of runs created by the job, along with job and version details will appear.
 This information is contained in three tabs: **Runs**, **Job details**, and **Version details**.

 <Tabs
   defaultValue="runs"